hdjang/Feature-Selective-Anchor-Free-Module-for-Single-Shot-Object-Detection/README.md

 ## TODO
-- Code reorganization is needed to be consistent with the style of MMDetection framework (Current code is only written for fast prototyping).
+- Code reorganization is needed to be consistent with the style of MMDetection framework (current code is only written for fast prototyping).

 ## Contact